Leonard Teale: Narrator

-Years Honours List for his services to the performing arts and community.
+Awards & honours

 Personal life

 Married three times, Leonard Teale had four children, Amanda, Juli, Jennifer and Melinda.
 He married his third wife, entertainer Liz Harris in 1968; Harris had appeared in three episodes of Homicide.

 Leonard Teale died of a heart attack in 1994.
 A documentary, Homicide: 30 Years On, aired later that year which included reminiscences from former Homicide castmates and footage of an appearance made by himself and Homicide actors George Mallaby and Alwyn Kurts in 1992 presenting a Logie Award for Most Outstanding Series partially in character (with hilarious results).